 Shoukoku no Altair

 The visually stunning setting of the show is surely an engaging factor to watch out for, but more than that, Shoukoku no Altair is a perfect representation of the real life Turkish ancient period, or in a broader historical perspective, the Ottoman empire.
 It shares a deep resemblance of the imperial place, its real life culture, citizenry and how they dress up with glamour.
 Under the rule of the military stratocracy, the series perfectly depicts the government of the Ottoman empire, the use of authority and military power and their large national economic and social interest.
 The adventurous journey of the main lead, Tughril Mahmut, will let you explore the nations surrounding the Ottoman history.

 The Heroic Legend of Arslan

-With a well-crafted storytelling of a young boy who aspires to reclaim his fallen nation known as Pars, The Heroic Legend of Arslan depicts a closer visualization of the Persian history and a representation of the pre-Islamic Iranian imperial dynasty, the figures in 6th century BCE in particular.
+With a well-crafted storytelling of a young boy who aspires to reclaim his fallen nation known as Pars, The Heroic Legend of Arslan depicts a closer visualization of the Persian history and a representation of the pre-Islamic Iranian imperial dynasty, the figures in the sixth century B.C.E. in particular.
 Aside from the historical references, politics is a central theme in the story as it primarily shares the realistic events behind the absolute monarch government of Persia where hierarchy matters the most.
 Despite labeled as fantasy, the battlefields, the swords fighting and the bloody mist of battle are some of its compelling imagery that portray the art of war and its peculiar strategies among lands and kingdoms of the Western Asia epic fantasy.

 Le Chevalier D’Eon